 My nose scrunched in annoyance when the alarm went off noisily.
-I groaned and buried my head under the blanket, rolling left and right to dissipate its presence.
+I buried my head under the blanket and rolled left and right to dissipate its presence.

 Aka, my auburn hair.

-Generosity of my mother’s genetics.
+The generosity of my mother’s genetics.

-I lived alone in this two bedroom house.
-My parents insisted on having it instead of living in dorm room or renting a small apartment.
+I lived alone in a two-bedroom house.
+My parents insisted on having it instead of living in a dorm room or renting a small apartment.
 A caretaker came twice a week for cleaning.
-I barely see the woman.
-But, she is doing the job alright so, I have no problem.
+I seriously never understood my parents at times.

-I got up and served myself toasty warm toasts with yummy peanut butter on top and a cup of steaming hot coffee.
+I got up and served myself toasty warm toasts with yummy peanut butter and a cup of steaming hot coffee.
 I ate in complete silence.

-I always wanted to become a journalist.
-I loved writing more than anything and everything media related always fascinated me.
+I loved writing more than anything and everything media-related always fascinated me.
 I was glad mom stood on my side in this decision and dad had to bow out but not without giving me a warning.
-He knew of my social awkwardness and this discipline demands a lot of it.
-I told him I will get by but I was so wrong.
+He knew of my social awkwardness and this discipline demanded a lot of it.
+I told him I would get by but I was so wrong.

 I don’t know what is wrong with me.

 My phone pinged and I answered without checking the i.d.
 Only one person called me at this time.
-Daily.

-“Hey Oli!”
+“Hey, Oli!”
 I got out after gathering my stuff.
 “I am in parking.
 Just coming in five.”
 I locked my car and went towards my department.
-A crease appeared between my brows when I saw the decorations and banner around the place.
-It’s that time of the year again.
+A crease appeared between my brows when I saw the decorations and banners around the place.

 “I am not deft.
 It’s just unnecessary for me.”
 I watched girls squeal over the posters.
-“This party happens every year and yet the excitement never dies.
+“This party happens every year and the excitement never dies.
 Why?”

-“Get me soda, will you?”
+“Get me a soda, will you?”

 There she goes again.

-“It’s nothing like that girl.
+“It’s nothing like that, girl.
 You have an amazing body.
 Curvy and healthy.
-You should be thanking god for blessing your soul, not cussing at it.”
+You should be thanking God for blessing your soul, not cussing at it.”

 I frowned at his broad back and tall height.
 He was at least seven inches taller than me and very muscular.

-Wow Zoe.
+Wow, Zoe.
 Way to go.

 It was my coin.

 “If you didn’t pay attention, it was my coin before yours.”
-My words turned to dust when he turned abruptly.
+My words turned to dust when he turned.
 “So basically, this drink belongs to me.”
 I only blinked like a doll in response to his remark.